Advanced Placement Policy

 Items 1, 2, 3 and 4 reflect the departmental interpretation of issues related to the transfer of foreign language credits and are for the purpose of administrative information only.

 - If a student transfers to Auburn and has already completed a standard first-year college textbook, (s)he has satisfied the one-year foreign language requirement at Auburn.
 However, the student will receive only the number of hours in a foreign language which are transferable from another institution.
-In this case, the student must confer with the appropriate advisor in the Department of Foreign Languages & Literatures.
+In this case, the student must confer with the appropriate advisor in the Department of World Languages, Literatures and Cultures.

-- Advanced placement credit awarded by an accredited college can be transferred upon the approval of the appropriate language advisor in the Department of Foreign Languages & Literatures provided that the placement policy is equivalent to the policy at Auburn University and that the first year sequence at the college completes the equivalent material.
+- Advanced placement credit awarded by an accredited college can be transferred upon the approval of the appropriate language advisor in the Department of World Languages, Literatures and Cultures provided that the placement policy is equivalent to the policy at Auburn University and that the first year sequence at the college completes the equivalent material.
 Advisors from other institutions are encouraged to provide copies of the syllabi for that purpose.

 - In the case where advanced placement has not been granted by another institution for previous work in high school, advanced placement cannot automatically be granted and credit can only be received by completing a course at Auburn University.

-- If a student transfers to Auburn, (s)he is strongly encouraged to consult with the language advisor in the Department of Foreign Languages & Literatures for appropriate placement.
-If a student has received credit in a specific course at a certain level by transfer, (s)he may repeat the course at Auburn but will receive credit for both only if the course content is significantly different as determined by the appropriate advisor in the Department of Foreign Languages.
+- If a student transfers to Auburn, (s)he is strongly encouraged to consult with the language advisor in the Department of World Languages, Literatures and Cultures for appropriate placement.
+If a student has received credit in a specific course at a certain level by transfer, (s)he may repeat the course at Auburn but will receive credit for both only if the course content is significantly different as determined by the appropriate advisor in the Department of World Languages, Literatures and Cultures.